Yuri-Rassokhin/BenchmarkBeholder/doc/full.md

 ## Benchmarking Workflow

-Provide a workload file describing:
+Provide files describing:
 - The workload to benchmark.
 - Input parameters and their values.
 - Metric collection logic.
+- Optionally, benchmark preparations.

 BBH:
 - Builds the parameter space, that is, a combination of all valid combinations of input parameters.